lizdotsh/Apple-Photos-DB-Explorer/README.md

-# Apple Photos DB Examiner
+# Apple Photos DB Explorer

 What does apple photos think about you?
 <div>